lorena-zuzic/benzene_mapping/README.md

 ### 1a) benzene molecule with a central virtual site in the .rtp file

 Add bnzv.rtp in the force field folder.
-It will be read in addition to an already present merged.rtp file.
-Gromacs will recognise benzene under the name BNZV (denoting BeNZene + Virtual site).
+It will be read in addition to the already present merged.rtp file.
+Benzene will be recognised under the name BNZV (denoting BeNZene with a Virtual site).

-### 1b) a virtual site defined as an atom type
+### 1b) a virtual site (VS) defined as an atom type
+Add the line in the atomtypes.atp file:

+VS          0.000000      ; Virtual site for BNZV

+### 1c) a new atom type that will act as a repulsion point

+A choice of a lipid repulsion point is a critical step which ensures that benzene remains outside the simulated membrane.
+The method has been verified for the repulsion points placed on OBL or PL atom types of membrane lipids.
+However, if these atoms are not present in your lipid system, you will have to choose another atom that appears in all membrane components.
+If this is the case, testing benzene behaviour in the presence of a smaller membrane is a necessity!
+In the case of a POPC/POPE/POPS membrane, OBL is a good choice as a repulsion point (for details, see Zuzic et al. 2020).